dhawal19/VRV-Security-Frontend-Intern-Assignment-Dhawal-Arora/README.md

 # Admin Dashboard

 This project is a responsive admin dashboard featuring a central modal for actions (like adding users), a dynamic data table, and seamless integration of a sidebar and navbar for easy navigation.
-I waanted to add an auditing feature but couldn't due to ongoing exams.
+I wanted to add an auditing feature but couldn't due to ongoing exams.
 But I tried to include stuff I could with the time I had.

 ## Features